Pylons/pyramid/docs/designdefense.rst

 would require knowledge of internals).
 Can there be more than one registry?
 Yes.
 So *which* registry does it find the registration in?
 Well, the "current" registry of course.
-In terms of :mod:`repoze.bfg`, the current registry is a thread local variable.
+In terms of :mod:`pyramid`, the current registry is a thread local variable.
 Using an API that consults a thread local makes understanding how it works non-local.